ironnysh/mighty/README.md

 `src/_includes/utilities`:
 - `schema.njk` - script for SEO and search engines.
 - `style.css` - CSS styles.
-- `liteYoutube.js` - script that loads the YouTube video (iframe embeds) only when the user clicks the placeholder photo.
+- `liteYoutube.js` - script that loads the YouTube video (`iframe` embeds) only when the user clicks the placeholder photo.

 `src/assets`:
 - `favicon.svg` - site favicon.
 - `social-image.jpg` - graphic file for social media shares.
-- `hero-image.webp` - hero image.
+- `hero-image-dithered.webp` - hero image.
 - `catamaran.woff2` - font file for the body text across the site.
 - `fredericka-the-great.woff2` - font file for the tagline.
 Note: this file is a minimal subset version.
 See the description above.
-- `patua-one.woff2` - font file for the headings on the site.